Tune in for the final episode and hear Aaron interviewed by a listener.

 The Simple and Easy Before the Improbable

 Here’s an example of something to prepare for the probable: Life insurance.
 It’s not sexy, sure.
-There’re no guns, knives, bug out bags, bug out locations, bug out vehicles, or zombie platypuses.
+There are no guns, knives, bug-out bags, bug-out locations, bug-out vehicles, or zombie platypuses.

 But there is an absolute certainty that you will die.
-Hopefully this is far off in the future, of course.
-It can happen any time, though.
+Hopefully, this is far off in the future, of course.
+It can happen at any time, though.
 Youth does not insulate you from this all that much.

 Survival at Home

 Here’s another: On average, seven people per day die in the U.S. due to home fires.
-Do you have smoke and carbon-monoxide detectors in all the rooms of your home?
+Do you have smoke and carbon monoxide detectors in all the rooms of your home?
 Do you have them installed correctly?
 You don’t just tack them to the ceiling wherever you feel like it.
-While we’re at it, do you have the right kind of fire extinguishers and are they positioned strategically throughout the house?
+While we’re at it, do you have the right kind of fire extinguishers, and are they positioned strategically throughout the house?
 Does everyone know how to use them correctly?
-It’s more than just pull the pin and blast away.
+It’s more than just pulling the pin and blasting away.
 They also lose pressure.
 When was the last time you checked the ones you have?
 Do you have a family plan for a fire, and do you practice it?
 If it’s just you and a spouse, do you at least go over it regularly?

-I can tell you that in our last house we had all the beans, bullets, and band-aids squared away long before we really addressed fire.
-This was a survival fail.
+I can tell you that in our last house, we had all the beans, bullets, and band-aids squared away long before we really addressed fire.
+This was a survival failure.
 And that was a mistake we were fortunate not to be tested on.

-Are you prepared to survive for a localized natural disaster?
+Are you prepared to survive a localized natural disaster?
 You can’t shoot at hurricanes.
 You can’t throw gold at them and make them go away.
-Do you have the basics of preparedness squared away and will they all work for this?
+Do you have the basics of preparedness squared away, and will they all work for this?